Arts & Culture

 Sedona, ever-changing in a warm luscious light, mesmerizes artists, challenging them to capture its splendor.
 For decades Sedona has been the defining arts town of Arizona—an enclave of unmatched beauty pulsing with creative energy.

 For art collectors, Sedona is the mother lode.
-An incredible array of work is available from artists that are known around the world and others that are just beginning to make their mark.
+An incredible array of work is available from artist communities in Arizona that are known around the world and others that are just beginning to make their mark.
 Over 80 galleries are woven into the fabric of the small town.
 Walk out of one and into the next.
 You’ll find them spread throughout Uptown and West Sedona, tucked away at Hyatt Pinon Pointe Shops, Tlaquepaque Arts & Shopping Village, Hillside Sedona and others strung along State Route 179 in such clustered concentration it’s become known as Gallery Row.

 Visitors can discover every medium including fine art paintings, thought-provoking abstracts, Western bronzes, whimsical kinetic sculptures, contemporary jewelry, Native American kachinas and weavings, large format photography, stained glass, ceramics, woodcarvings, architectural décor pieces and many more.